 The development site consists of a 2-storey detached dwelling which is finished in render and has a concrete tiled roof.
-The existing dwelling is sited around 15 metres from Whirlow Lane and has a ridge height of around 14.5 metres.
+The existing dwelling is sited around 12m metres from Whirlow Lane and has a ridge height of around 7m metres.
 The existing dwelling is of an individual design and, attached to the dwelling, is a single storey flat roofed garage.
-The garage is sited between (approximately) 1.35 to 3 metres from No 4 Whirlow Farm Mews.
+The garage is sited between (approximately) 1 to 3 metres from the boundary shared with No 4 Whirlow Farm Mews.
 The existing dwelling is sited around 1 metre from the boundary with No 49 Whirlow Lane.
 At the front of the dwelling is a driveway, a buffer of trees and a traditional stone wall, separating the plot from the highway.

 The land levels slope through the site from the west to the east and from the north to the south.
-The land level difference between the development site and No 4 is approximately 2.84m and the land level difference between No 49 and the development site is approximately 2.844m.
+The land level difference between the development site and No 4 is approximately 2m and the land level difference between No 49 and the development site is approximately 1.5m.